 At 8 a.m. on September 24, four hours before the DOJ’s scheduled news conference to announce the charges against JPMorgan, Dimon called West and asked to meet in person.
 The news conference was scuttled.

-But in early October, Dimon moved talks forward with a series of calls to Holder.
+But in early October, Dimon, clearly an effective negotiator, moved talks forward with a series of calls to Holder.
 On October 18, JPMorgan backed down from its demand that the DOJ call off the criminal case after its lawyers advised Dimon that actual charges were unlikely.

 “What will it take to get this done?”
 Dimon asked during a conference call with West, Holder, and others that night.
 Agree to pay $13 billion, Holder told him, and there would be no lawsuit.